thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     * Export content based on the owner
     * Set the owner on import
-    * Export and import SQL views (this might already work, but hasn't been tested)
+    * Export and import SQL views (probably won't work, but hasn't been tested)
     * Import connections and tables

 !!! info "Helpful Links"